Newton Sexual Harassment Lawyers

 Third, document your harassment and the actions you are taking.
 Save emails.
 Keep a notebook of what happened, where and when it happened, and who may have witnessed the wrongful conduct.

 Fourth, if you are fired for complaining about sexual harassment, understand that such termination, by itself, is illegal.
 Federal and state law both protect workers who make complaints such as sexual harassment and illegal discrimination.
-As a result, if you are fired, in addition to having a sexual harassment claim, you will also have a retaliatory termination claim.
-A company cannot retaliate against an employee who complains of sexual harassment.
+As a result, if you are fired, in addition to having a sexual harassment claim, you will also have a retaliation claim – a retaliatory termination claim.
+A company cannot retaliate against an employee who complains of sexual harassment or raises concerns that they are being sexually harassed.

 Fifth, call us to learn about how we can help.